Back to Articles

 What Is a Centralized PisoNet Server?

-If you're setting up a PisoNet, one of the first things you'll encounter is the concept of a centralized server.
+If you're setting up a PisoNet, one of the first things you'll encounter is the concept of a centralized PisoNet server.
 But what exactly is it, and why does your PisoNet need one?
+In short: it's the single device that runs your whole shop — and it's what turns a room full of coin-operated PCs into a business you can manage from your phone.

 The Simple Explanation